Ghosn's journey: Star auto executive to masked suspect

 Ghosn also faces charges of breach of trust that stem from his handling of investment losses and payments to a Saudi businessman.
 He says the investment losses, temporarily transferred onto and then off of Nissan's books, caused the company no losses.
 The payments, he says, were for legitimate business purposes.

-Many within Nissan are thought to have been against an effort by Renault to draw the two companies even closer, or even merge them.
+Many within Nissan are thought to have opposed an effort by Renault to draw the two companies even closer, or even merge them.

 Dapper in his tailored dark suits, Ghosn during his prime as an auto executive commanded immediate attention upon entering a room.
 He is a towering figure in France, where Renault is one of the heavyweight industrial survivors, and has met repeatedly with the past four French presidents; no major economic event in France was held without him.